 Items that attach to the motorcycle are better at fighting drag because they can be more rigidly mounted, and due to the direction of travel, will also keep wind and much of the airborne precipitation from contacting your body.

 Great, so I need a windshield.
-I told you that!
+I knew that!

 Well, you might.
 Bike-mounted wind management pieces fall into one of a few categories:

-- Windshields - the classic ’glass-on-a-bike’.
-Someone who drove a car thought to make a tiny motorcycle version, and touring bike was born.
+- Windshields: The classic "glass-on-a-bike."
+Someone who drove a car with a windshield thought to make a tiny motorcycle version, and the touring bike was born.

-- Fairings - cheating the wind was pioneered (like many motorcycle developments) by the racers.
-Long ago people knew that aerodynamic shapes and flowing curves moved wind efficiently, and with the advent of wind tunnel testing, design ideas are proven out more quickly than ever.
+- Fairings: Cheating the wind was pioneered (like many motorcycle developments) by racers.
+Long ago, people knew that aerodynamic shapes and flowing curves moved wind efficiently, and with the advent of wind tunnel testing, design ideas are proven out more quickly than ever.

 Well, I still need a windshield, I think.
 Or maybe a fairing.
 What's the difference?

-Well, not all Harleys can have a fairing mounted to them, but nearly all of them will accept a windshield.
-Traditionally, fairings are opaque because they do not fall in the rider’s line of sight, and windshields are either transparent or translucent .
-Factory-issued fairings that are commonly seen can either bolt to the forks (Typically called a batwing) or to the frame of the bike (Called a shark nose).
+Well, not all Harley-Davidsons and other cruisers can accommodate a fairing, but nearly all of them will accept a windshield.
+Traditionally, fairings are opaque because they do not fall in the rider’s line of sight, and windshields are either transparent or translucent.
+Factory-issued fairings that are commonly seen can either bolt to the forks (typically called a batwing fairing) or to the frame of the bike (called a shark nose).
 They are usually designed exclusively to direct wind around the rider in various positions, and seek to direct wind off the rider’s head, body, and hands.
 Most Harleys also have a small windshield attached to the top of the fairing.
-Aftermarket offerings include ‘bikini fairings’, which are very, very small fairings that are usually style-driven and shroud the headlight.
-Originally seen on seventies- and eighties-era sportbikes, they’ve picked up popularity lately with those putting together club-style bikes.
+Aftermarket offerings include "bikini fairings," which are very, very small fairings that are usually style-driven and shroud the headlight.
+Originally seen on 1970s and '80s-era sport bikes, they’ve picked up popularity lately with those putting together club-style bikes.
 Aftermarket full-size fairings for Harleys almost always tend to be batwing style, as fork mounting is typically much simpler than mounting a fairing to the frame.